waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verification:** An empty location does NOT mean a sighting is complete.
 The event must be triggered by approaching the specific coordinates.
 - **Sage Passage:** Passing the gatehouse sage does NOT mean sightings are complete; it only means you have the Clear Bell (or Eusine is defeated).
 The Trio inside is the final check.
 - **Dialogue Triggers:** "The Tin Tower shook!" is the definitive proof that all overworld sightings are flagged as complete.
+## Wise Trio Search Log
+- Turn 26986: Entered Wise Trio Room (4_2).
+Map is 8x8, fully explored (64/64).
+- Observation: No NPCs or objects present in Map 4_2.
+- Hypothesis: Sages might be in the next area (Ecruteak Restricted Area) or triggered by entering from a specific warp.
+- Next Step: Proceed through warp at (7, 4) to Restricted Area.
+- Note: "Tin Tower shook" dialogue confirmed in Turn 26214.
+- Note: Sage at (4, 6) in Gatehouse (4_1) permits passage.